mike325/nvim/README.md

 | Native (64 bits) | N/A          | v8.0.398 | N/A             |

+**Note**: Even though I have made some limited test with Vim 7.3 they have been mostly simple editions, the recommend Vim version is still 7.4 or Neovim 0.17

-**Note**: I have not use this settings on a Mac, because I don't have one, feel free to use my vim files and tell me if they worked for you.
+**Note 2**: I have not use this settings on a Mac, because I don't have one, feel free to use my vim files and tell me if they worked for you.

 ## Install